shizupilled/shizupilled/README.md

 ⊹ ```  . . . " as the stars collide . ☆ "

+🤍      - . . " there lies a guide besides thou . "

 — 🐚 , 🦈 - ; hii ! , im hina . .

 mainly on pt , c + h if friends ! ! ☁️ . .